moonikwe/URL-Parser/instructions.md

   set to `null`.
 6. The __authority__ component should be broken further into an object which contains its subcomponents.
+7. The __path__ component is always defined.
+It must either be an empty string or must start with a forward slash `/`.
-7. The __query__ component should be broken further into an object which contains the different key-value pairs it contains.
+8. The __query__ component should be broken further into an object which contains the different key-value pairs it contains.
-8. If the __port__ component is not defined in the given URL, use the default port number for the scheme being used, if available.
+9. If the __port__ component is not defined in the given URL, use the default port number for the scheme being used, if available.